 What is the best paper to use with a set of Prismacolor pencils?

 With high-quality waxy colored pencils like the Prismacolor pencils, an artist will need a durable and sturdy paper for them to go along with.
-You don’t want to waste the best colored pencils on regular paper, would you?
+You don’t want to waste the top-rated colored pencils on regular paper, would you?

 Keep in mind that Prismacolor pencils do well on artist-grade papers designed for dry media, such as the Strathmore 400 Series Colored Pencil Pad or the Canson XL Series Bristol Pad.
 If you want to experiment with printmaking paper, you can also go for the Legion Stonehenge Pad, whether it’s the basic pad or the one with assorted colors.